 When you understand his sense of humor, he can be quite funny.
 They enjoy ironic, satirical, and witty humor.
 Funny stories about real-life situations, as well as self-deprecating humor, are appreciated.
 A well-placed punchline or even an insightful insult can get you more points during a dinner party.
 For the French, being witty is considered a sign of intelligence.

 POLLY SAYS: IF you are in a relationship with a Frenchman, throw in a bit of sexually-charged banter and slightly inappropriate jokes.
-You might be surprised at how fast they will respond on their own.
+You might be surprised at how fast they will respond with their own.

 Qualities of French Men #11: He’s not easily impressed.